 4. Munich International Airport (Munich, Germany)

 Munich Airport is an architectural masterpiece with glass galore, metal beams, and sweeping sails.
-This is the second busiest airport in Germany after Frankfurt and has top-class amenities that make layovers a tantalizing prospect.
+This is the second busiest airport in Germany after Frankfurt and has top-class amenities that make layovers a tempting prospect.

 While here, you may also consider shopping for German products and souvenirs at the alfresco stalls.
 Munich Airport is a perfect spot for an extended layover in Germany.